Good Samaritan's commitment to quality and access to care demonstrated through significant improvements in 2019

+The renovations will more than double the department's current square footage and provide for faster patient diagnosis and treatment.
 The Emergency Department's new exterior and interior renovations have all been designed to serve the community with compassionate, quality care.
 In addition to a new exterior walk-in entry and drop-off canopy for incoming patients, the expanded Emergency Department includes a new ambulance drop-off canopy and five ambulance parking spaces.

 Cath Lab Two will receive a hybrid transformation with the addition of the GE Discovery Hybrid, which represents an investment of nearly $7 million and will allow for both diagnostic and surgical interventions.

 Cath Lab Four will also receive an upgrade with the addition of the Phillips Azurion 7 biplane - which allows physicians to perform an array of cardiac and vascular interventions.
 Both projects are slated for completion during the second quarter.